 Concurrent jurisdiction means that more than one government can prosecute an offense.
-In many cases of serious domestic violence, your tribe shares jurisdiction with either the federal (U.S.) government or the state government.
+Although, tribes possess inherent independent sovereign authority, in many cases of serious domestic violence, your tribe may exercise jurisdiction at the same time as either the federal (U.S.) government or the state government.